LeBron James: Donald Trump Has Made Hate 'Fashionable Again'

 Trump touts his winery while discussing Charlottesville: "I own one of the largest wineries in the United States" https://t.co/jQ6Ol8yAPE2017-8-15 20:39:46

-Former NBA point guard Steve Nash joined James in his criticism of the president (Warning: tweet contains NSFW language):
+Former NBA point guard Steve Nash joined James in his criticism of the president (Warning: Tweet contains NSFW language):

 Steve Nash @SteveNash